 The intercooler is typically located closer to the grille opening than the radiator, because it doesn't change the outside air temperature much as it passes through it, and the slight change isn't enough to notably change the radiator's cooling properties.
 If the radiator was the first thing the air passed through, it would heat up the air quite a lot, and defeat the purpose of having the intercooler at all.

 Differences Between Intercoolers & Radiators

-Radiators are quite similar on the outside, and even on the inside.
+Radiators are quite similar on the outside, and even on the inside with some designs.
 However, it's what flows through the inside of them (to get cooled down) that makes the difference.
 Radiators have coolant fluid flowing through them in most cases, and intercoolers are usually letting intake air flow directly through them.
 There are some liquid intercoolers, but they are rarely equipped to automobiles.